kyxap1/starred/README.md

 - [wal-e](https://github.com/wal-e/wal-e) - Continuous Archiving for Postgres
 - [plotti.co](https://github.com/grandrew/plotti.co) - plottico - live plot micorservice that just works
 - [vcprompt](https://github.com/djl/vcprompt) - Version control information in your prompt
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 - [j2cli](https://github.com/kolypto/j2cli) - Jinja2 Command-Line Tool, reworked
 - [lshell](https://github.com/ghantoos/lshell) - lshell is a shell coded in Python, that lets you restrict a user's environment to limited sets of commands, choose to enable/disable any command over SSH (e.g. SCP, SFTP, rsync, etc.), log user's commands, implement timing restriction, and more.
 - [Flask-AppBuilder](https://github.com/dpgaspar/Flask-AppBuilder) - Simple and rapid application development framework, built on top of Flask. includes detailed security, auto CRUD generation for your models, google charts and much more.
 Demo (login with guest/welcome) - http://flaskappbuilder.pythonanywhere.com/